Unst: RAF Saxa Vord

 The weather station which recorded the windspeed was part of Royal Air Force radar station RAF Saxa Vord, which temporarily closed in 2006, with the loss of more than 100 jobs.

 In April 2007, RAF Saxa Vord's domestic site, plus the road up to the Mid Site, was purchased and renamed "Saxa Vord Resort" by Highland entrepreneur Frank Strang.
 Strang's company Military Asset Management (MAM) "specialises in the regeneration of redundant or surplus Defence Assets".
 The base was converted to a tourist resort and natural and cultural heritage centre.
 In 2013, Saxa Vord had self-catering holiday houses, a 26-bedroom bunkhouse, restaurant and bar, leisure facilities and a guided walks/evening talks programme.

 Three local businesses relocated their premises to the Saxa Vord site: Unst Cycle Hire, Valhalla Brewery and Foord's Chocolates, Shetland's only chocolatier.

 A few years later the radar station resumed operations as Remote Radar Head Saxa Vord.

 Distillery

-Saxa Vord distillery is a gin and whisky distillery on Unst.
+Saxa Vord distillery is a gin distillery on Unst.